imcyee/superstream/docs/refillment.md

 const filledActivity = activities.map((a) => {
   const filled = {} as any
   for (const [key, value] of Object.entries<string>(a)) {

+    // you may want to skip context since
+    // we don't know anything about your context
+    // below method might not work
+    // as how you intented so we skip it if(key === 'context')
+      filled[key] = value

     const splitted = value.split(':')
     const id = splitted[splitted.length - 1]
     const promise = genericLoader.load(id)